Skip to Content

 npm install @exodus/checkout-signer

-console.log('Signer address:', key.address) // send to your account manager
+console.log('EVM signer address:', evm.address) // send to your account manager

 Create a Direct Payment

-The simplest payment flow — funds go directly to your settlement address when the customer pays.
+This is the simplest payment flow.
+Funds go directly to your settlement address when the customer pays.

 method: 'POST',